Here’s our butcher block countertops pros and cons including popular types of wood, cost and whether they are best for your kitchen design.

 A well-finished chunky, thick butcher block is a good choice for a countertop because it adds more warmth and pop against cold, single-hued countertop.
 It has in itself an organic and sophisticated aesthetic.

-Staining of the butcher block with different colors and glosses can change the look of any wood that would fit perfectly to the design scheme and practical for different settings.
+Staining with different colors and glosses can change the look of any wood that would fit perfectly to the design scheme and practical for different settings.

-A common concern is cleaning and maintenance of the butcher block countertop – but actually, it is not much of a problem at all.
+A common concern is cleaning and maintenance – but actually, it is not much of a problem at all.
 Having the wood countertop treated or sealed by a professional before use, can be a good investment as it will prolong wear and tear of the countertop.

 There are plenty of products available and DIY cleaning stuff which can help keep the surface clean and germ-free.

-You can use food safe protective coating such as FDA-approved mineral oil; this gives the butcher block countertop a matte look and seeps in to make wood resistant to moisture, heat, and stain.
+You can use food safe protective coating such as FDA-approved mineral oil; this gives the counter a matte look and seeps in to make wood resistant to moisture, heat, and stain.

 Another option is to use a nonpetroleum based walnut oil or pure tung oil; once applied, this oil hardens to form a film that will not peel and will protect your wood countertop.